SalomonRemi/BraveNewWorld_ST/BraveNewWorld_Unity/Assets/Tools/AmplifyOcclusion/Readme.txt

 About

-  Amplify Occlusion (c) Amplify Creations, Lda.
+  Amplify Occlusion 2 (c) Amplify Creations, Lda.
 All rights reserved.

-  Amplify Occlusion is a Robust Ambient Occlusion extension for Unity Pro
+  Amplify Occlusion 2 is a Robust Ambient Occlusion extension for Unity

   Redistribution of Amplify Occlusion is frowned upon.
 If you want to share the software, please refer others to the official download page: